mvolkmann/blog/src/rust.md

 When variables (not references) whose values are on the heap are passed to functions, copies are not made and ownership is transferred.
 When the function exits, the data is freed.
-The calling function can no longer use the variable that was passed in.
+The calling function can then no longer use variables that were passed in.
 For example:

 ```rust